postmanlabs/labs-docs/src/pages/docs/running-collections/collection-webhooks.md

 console.log(JSON.stringify(webhookRequestData));
 ```

-Note: only JSON data is currently supported as the request body in the webhook.
+> The request body sent to the webhook must use JSON format only.

 ### Sending output to another API

-The data that is sent to the webhook can be used to trigger another API and define a logic based on the incoming data.
-For example, you could set up a webhook on your GitHub repository, so that based on the updates happening in your repository, you can trigger custom build pipelines and perform CI tests.
+The data that is sent to the collection webhook can be used to define logic and trigger another API.
+For example, you might set up a webhook for your GitHub repository.
+Based on the updates happening in your repository, you can use the webhook to run custom build pipelines or perform CI tests.